-Using cross-sectional (data at a specific point in time) and longitudinal (follow-up data) data from 40 municipalities in nationwide Japan and two local regions in Myanmar, this report finds evidence of a strong association between frequent Internet use and good health and well-being, mainly low depression risk, high self-rated health, greater capability for activities of daily living (ADL), and well-connected social relationships.
+Using cross-sectional (data at a specific point in time) and longitudinal (follow-up data) data from 40 municipalities in nationwide Japan, and cross-sectional data from two local regions in Myanmar.
+This report finds evidence of a strong association between frequent Internet use and good health and well-being, mainly low depression risk, high self-rated health, greater capability for activities of daily living (ADL), and well-connected social relationships from Japanese data.
 Notably, these associations were not affected by income, educational attainment, or other socio-economic factors.
-We would like to emphasise that such associations were present in both Japan and Myanmar.

-We provide clear evidence of the digital divide among older people belonging to different socio-economic groups and residential regions in Japan and Myanmar.
+We provide clear evidence of the digital divide among older people belonging to different socio-economic groups and/or residential regions.
 In Japan, the Internet was used by half of the older population.
 However, older people with higher income and more educational attainments were more likely to be frequent Internet users (Figure 1).